 - Consult the writing consultants in Writing Services (fourth floor of the library).

-- Identifying and avoiding predatory publishers (a one-page guide from the Canadian Association of Research Libraries)
+- Identifying and avoiding predatory publishers (a guide from the Association of College and Research Libraries)

 ORCID is a digital identifier that distinguishes you from every other researcher through integration in key research workflows such as manuscript and grant submission, and automated links between you and your professional activities.